yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Wedge Product of General Vectors

-The cross product of vectors $\vec u \times \vec v$ is a very useful operation in $3$ dimensional geometry.
+The cross product of vectors $\vec u \times V$ is a very useful operation in $3$ dimensional geometry.
 It determines the area of the **parallelogram** containing these vectors and the plane containing it.
 A **wedge product** is the analogue used to determine a high dimensional parallelograms.

 The wedge (楔) product (楔积) $\wedge$ is a special kind of tensor product.